carloscasaleiro/better-call-bob/README.md

 Overall, the web app creates an interactive platform where users can explore a variety of cannabis recipes, view their details, and engage with the content through dynamic filtering and navigation features.

+### Live Demo:
+Check out the live demo [here](https://carloscasaleiro.github.io/betterCallBob/)!

-Project made during the Academia de Código bootcamp between May -> Aug 2023. www.academiadecodigo.org
+Project made during the Academia de Código bootcamp between May -> Aug 2023